nelson6e65/pretty_cake/README.md

-# CakePHP: Cake Bake Console Theme for apps using Bootstrap [Alpha]
+# Pretty Bake: A Cake Bake Console Template for apps using Bootstrap [Alpha]
-A personal theme for baking custom views, when app uses Twitter Bootstrap to perform user interface.
+A personal template theme for baking custom views, when app uses Twitter Bootstrap to perform user interface.

 ## Requirements
 This template theme is for Cake Bake Utility of [CakePHP 2.x](http://cakephp.org/) (for now, only testing on 2.5.6).